Abiral1234/AR/README.md

  > **Note:** Make sure to use Xcode to run the code for the first time

+## Challenges faced
+- Learned how to use the arkit_plugin package
+- Learned how to create AR View and put objects in AR View.
+- Learned how to calculate the distance between two points and show it in text.

 ## Overview
 The app uses the 'arkit_plugin' package for AR View.
 Here is the demo of the app: